JaimeStill/pdf-processing/readme.md

 * Initialize an instance of a PDF document from a provided source path at the provided destination path.

-* Given a `Record<T>` object, map every instance of `RecordProp.Value` to a field that matches the `RecordProp.Map` name using the conventions established at the beginning of this document.
+* Given a `PdfRecord<T>` object, map every instance of `PdfRecordProp.Value` to a field that matches the `PdfRecordProp.Map` name using the conventions established at the beginning of this document.

 The required functionality has been defined by the [IGenerator](./src/server/Pdf.Processor/Generator/IGenerator.cs) interface.